crypta-network/wintray/README.md

-# Freenet Tray Application
+# Crypta Tray Application

 <a href="https://scan.coverity.com/projects/5458">
   <img alt="Coverity Scan Build Status"
        src="https://scan.coverity.com/projects/5458/badge.svg"/>
 </a>

-This Windows tray application allows starting and stopping Freenet, and opening browsers.
-It opens Freenet when left-clicked and offers a menu when right-clicked.
+This Windows tray application allows starting and stopping Crypta, and opening browsers.
+It opens Crypta when left-clicked and offers a menu when right-clicked.

 ## Supported Browsers